eHealthAfrica/aether-consumer-sdk/README.md

     ```

   - *Jobs*
     - A job is the core unit of work that a consumer will perform.
 What a job does it entirely dependant on your implementation.
-In an RBDMS connector, a job could monitor a `topic` called `employees` and send that data to a `table` called `employees` in an external RDBMS called `payroll-postgres` that we have defined as a `Resource`.
+In an RDBMS connector, a job could monitor a `topic` called `employees` and send that data to a `table` called `employees` in an external RDBMS called `payroll-postgres` that we have defined as a `Resource`.
     ```json
     {
         "id": "forward-employees-to-pg",